 A literature has developed around the issue of how it is that co-operation or altruism has evolved (e.g., Frank, 1988).
-The problem is that the most short term profitable strategy on interacting with others seems intuitively to be one in which an individual takes what they can get when they can get it because they can get it and never mind what that leaves for others (e.g., to exploit the ring of Gyges).
-The issue is that co-operative (sharing) or altruistic behaviours always seem to fare worse for the individual than psychopathic, cheating, or defecting behaviours would.
-As such it is hard to see how co-operative or altruistic behaviours could persist in populations instead of being driven into extinction by the presence of psychopathic, cheating, or defecting behavioural strategies.
+The problem is that the most short term profitable strategy on interacting with others seems intuitively to be one in which an individual takes more than their fair share if they can get away with it.
+The issue is that co-operative (sharing) or altruistic behaviours always seem to fare worse for the individual than cheating, or defecting behaviours would where the agent pursues their own personal profits at the expense of both the other, and the collaborative enterprise.
+As such it is hard to see how co-operative or altruistic behaviours could come into being or be sustained in populations instead of being driven into extinction by the presence of cheating, or defecting behavioural strategies.

 People have tried to solve the problem of the evolution of co-operation by getting clearer on the mechanisms that go into allowing or promoting it.
-For example, while it might seem that psychopathic or defecting strategies pay off the best in one-off interactions, the possibility of that individual being punished by others, or of being excluded from future interactions as the result of their behaviour, might be sufficient to enable co-operation to persist in populations where there are a number of cheater and defectors (e.g., Wubs, Bshary, and Lehmann, 2016).
+For example, while it might seem that cheating or defecting strategies pay off the best in one-off interactions, the possibility of that individual being punished by others, or of being excluded from future interactions as the result of their behaviour, might be sufficient to enable co-operation to persist in populations where there are a number of cheater and defectors (e.g., Wubs, Bshary, and Lehmann, 2016).

-While turning to longer-term pay-offs might seem appealing it is important to remember that evolution by natural selection is not goal-oriented.
-We can't explain the evolution of the eye from some initial state to some useful end state by way of middle steps that are worse than the initial state in the short term because of the greater utility to the creature later down the track once it reaches the goal of the fully formed eye.
-Rather, each of the middle steps needs to fare not overtly worse than the previous state in the short term to explain how it was that it was able to exist in competition with the previous state for long enough for the next state to appear on the scene.
+While turning to longer-term pay-offs might seem appealing in the context of sustainability it is harder to see how it is satisfactory to explain development.

+Evolution by natural selection is not goal-oriented and we can't explain the evolution of the eye from some initial state to some useful end state by way of middle steps that are worse than the initial state in the short term because of the greater utility to the creature later down the track once it reaches the goal of the fully formed eye.
+Rather, each of the middle steps needs to fare not overtly worse than the previous state to explain how it was that it was able to persist in competition with the previous state for long enough for the next state to appear on the scene.

-This may be relevant for illness, disease, or disability insofar as we think that this is appropriately modelled as a case where an individual does not contribute their share to society.
-A common view of disability is one in which people are unable to contribute.
+This idea of pay-off structures may be relevant for illness, disease, or disability insofar as we think that this is appropriately modelled as a case where an individual does not contribute their share to society.
+A common view of disability is one in which people are unable to contribute as when, for example, people get disability benefits in return for not working.
 This inability to contribute is thought to explain why it is that there are significantly higher levels of unemployment for people with disability.
-If this isn't the case then it might be that discrimination against people with disability is primarily responsible for their higher levels of unemployment.
-Whether it be because an individual cannot (in the case of illness or disability) or because an individual simply does not or chooses not to (as - perhaps - in the case of at least some theories of sociopathy or criminality) the effect (one might argue) on a co-operative society is the same.
+If this is not the case then it might be that discrimination against people with disability is primarily responsible for their higher levels of unemployment.
+Regardless of whether the individual cannot co-operate or contribute (in the case of disability) or whether the individual chooses not to co-operate or contribute (in the case of at least some theories of psychopathy or criminality) the effect on co-operative society is the same.
 That is to say, it appears to be undermining.
 We should be concerned about a society in which the prevalence of disorder, disease, or disability becomes too high because we are dealing with a society in which co-operation is dwindling.
+We will see these ideas developed more fully in Chapter 5.